-Join Randall Elliott for an in-depth discussion in this video The four categories of prototyping, part of Design Thinking: Prototyping.
+Join frog for an in-depth discussion in this video The four categories of prototyping, part of Design Thinking: Prototyping.

 - To figure out what type of prototype you need to create, think about the questions your team is trying to answer.
 It helps me to think about these questions as four categories of prototyping.
 Sometimes we need to generate new ideas, or convey complex interactions, or document design intent, or perhaps learn how users react to your ideas.
 For example, at frog, we worked with Honeywell, an American multi-national company best known for their home and business control thermostats, to transform their various home products into a unified, connected home platform.